RULES OF PLAY Except as otherwise provided herein, the rules of USYS, US Club and FIFA “Laws of the Game” shall govern this tournament.

 1.A forfeit will be declared if a team fails to report 10 minutes before the scheduled game time with at least seven (7) rostered players.For 8v8 and younger, at least five (5) players shall be required to start the game.

-2.Any team that quits the field of play before the conclusion of the game will forfeit the game and is subject to disqualification in the tournament at the discretion of the Tournament Committee.
+2.Any team that quits the field of play before the conclusion of the game or plays ineligible players will forfeit all games and is subject to disqualification in the tournament at the discretion of the Tournament Committee.

 3.A team that forfeits a game for any reason will not advance.